Contrarian Corpus

 3. 3

-Stock at $78 is worth $125 in two years — a 26% compound annual return
+Stock at $78 is worth $125 in two years — a 60% premium and 26% CAGR

 Primary demands

-• Raise cost-savings and COGS productivity targets above the February 2012 $10bn plan
+• Raise cost-savings and COGS-productivity targets above the February 2012 $10bn plan

-• Separate Chairman and CEO roles
+• Separate the Chairman and CEO roles; improve organizational design, succession planning, and accountability

 • Continue aggressive share repurchases